pauls21033/Project-2-Gun-Violence-in-the-US/README.md

 ## Transform

 With the Wikipedia data we scraped the website to set parameters for how we were going to relate the differing levels of a State's gun policy.
-We took the total number of gun policies available and divided them by the number of active gun policies a State had implemented during mass shooting event.
-Based on these aparemters we defined each State as having Restrictive, Average or Relaxed gun policies
+A "CASE"  statement was used to rank gun policy stringency; above 70% was defined as "Restrictive," less than 70% but greater than 40% was defined as "Average," and finally anything less than 40% was deined as "Relaxed."
+The total number of gun policies available awas divided by the number of active gun policies a State had implemented during a mass shooting event

 To transform the public data and use it in our analysis, we executed the following: